 Then, on my favourite YouTube channel, I encountered a wonderful video titled (mirror translation from Hungarian): In a crisis, mutual aid grows out of the ground, which simply refers to mutual assistance emerging out of nowhere in a moment of crisis.
 The video (unfortunately available only in Hungarian) discusses an award-winning book: A Paradise Built in Hell by Rebecca Solnit, who is an expert in crisis sociology.
 She presents vivid descriptions of some landmark crisis situations in the US: the 1906 San Francisco earthquake, Hurricane Katrina, 9/11 …etc. The book essentially speaks to Robert Putnam’s concept of social capital and interpersonal cooperation, although built much more on the ad-hoc, ephemeral basis of instant solidarity, empathy, and a desire to help, instead of kinship, personal connections, shared identity, or shared hobbies.
 The first ones to run inside burning edifices in San Francisco or the shaky twin towers in New York were ordinary passers-by and everyday civilians, before official rescue teams arrived.
 Similar acts of solidarity emerged during the pandemic, when the welfare systems of European countries could not respond rapidly enough, and our reference network, our ordinary social capital was not there to assist either due to the draconian (and necessary) lockdown measures.
 I guess I don’t need to list specific examples, we are all aware of the ‘balcony singing’, ‘virtual restaurant table booking’, and ‘neighbourhood shopping for the elderly’ initiatives.

-If human beings perceive something as a crisis, they are naturally wired to help.
+If people perceive something as a crisis, they are naturally wired to help.